 Where?
 Albert Cuypstraat 66-70

 Why go?
-For a unique dining experience you can enjoy with friends
+Don’t miss out on this Amsterdam restaurant for a unique dining experience, you can enjoy with friends

 3. De Zuid

 As a mostly residential area, Java Island isn’t well known to most visitors coming to Amsterdam.
 A pleasant walk from Centraal Station along the recently developed IJ Waterfront, this small island boasts some impressive modern architecture and great views overlooking the city.
 It’s certainly worth a visit if you’re looking to venture off the tourist track.
 De Zuid is a hidden gem and one of the best restaurants in Amsterdam, well-loved by locals.
 With friendly, smiling staff and a no-fuss atmosphere, this cosy pub does a delectable cheese fondue and has a great selection of Belgian beers.
 Once you’re finished, take a stroll across the street.
 Once you approach the water, head towards some giant concrete steps where you’ll get a beautiful view across the water to the city.

 Why go?
 Book this restaurant for cheese fondue and some of the best views across the city

 4. Sir Hummus